Watch this exclusive interview with Tehmina Shah as she discusses innovation in B2B marketing and how this has evolved of late.

 She first focuses on data technology when considering the capabilities.
 Her argument was that our thought processes towards the data we could use has changed significantly.
-“There is a lot more data that is available to us, that is our first party data that we have in our organization today”, she said.
+“There is a lot more data that is available to us, that is our first party data that we have in our organisation today”, she said.
 She explored the different examples of first party data including financial data, customer data and product systems data.

-She highlighted that, over the years, organizations have been struggling with how to leverage the data they have at hand.
+She highlighted that, over the years, organisations have been struggling with how to leverage the data they have at hand.
 On the other hand, she argued that data technologies have come a long way.
-“You don’t necessarily need to embark on four-year, five-year journeys just to ingest data”, she commented.
+“You don't necessarily need to embark on four-year, five-year journeys just to ingest data”, she commented.
 Nowadays, with the evolution of technology, there is a lot more data accessible to data leaders.
 Tehmina considers this a huge innovation when comparing this to how things were done ten years back.

 She wants marketers to consider the following questions: What data do we consider?
 What data do we have access to in order to make better decisions?
 Overall, she wants marketers to contemplate how they can broaden their thinking about what data they could use for marketing purposes.

-Data democratization, CMO and CIO metrics
+Data democratisation, CMO and CIO metrics

 Aligning different stakeholders around common metrics and common performance indicators is a role Tehmina suggests data teams can play.
 “I definitely see the role of CMO evolving”, she stated.
-She went on to explain that in her view, marketing does not exist to run campaigns, it exists to grow revenue for the organization.
+She went on to explain that in her view, marketing does not exist to run campaigns, it exists to grow revenue for the organisation.
 Both of these objectives, according to Tehmina, are closely tied to where the business needs to go.